 Other William & Mary Opportunities

-The Revolutionary Guard Battalion: The Revolutionary Guard Battalion offers 4, 3, and 2 year on campus scholarships covering full college tuition and educational fees to undergraduate and graduate students.
+The Revolutionary Guard Battalion: The Revolutionary Guard Battalion offers 4, 3, and 2 years on-campus scholarships covering full college tuition and educational fees to undergraduate and graduate students.
 Upon successful completion of ROTC and degree requirements, you will be commissioned as a second lieutenant in the Active Army, Army Reserve, or the National Guard.

 Army ROTC Scholarship: Covers full tuition and fees OR full room and board.

-Student Activities – Organization, Conference, and Event Funding: The Student Activities Accountant serves as a financial resource to all organizations and advises them on William & Mary policies.
+Student Activities – Organization, Conference, and Event Funding: The Student Activities Accountant serves as a financial resource to all organizations and advises them on William & Mary's policies.
 The Conference Fund and Special Activities/Event Funds are two financial programs that are in place to assist students with additional funding for conferences and campus programming efforts.

 School of Education Financial Aid: This site offers information on departmental scholarships and graduate assistantships.